 A lone tower lies on a hilltop, surveying the landscape looking for attackers long lost.
-Little has changed here, but lots has changed.
+Little has changed here, but lots have changed.
 Isolation left long ago.
-Young people leave for the cities.
+Young people go to the cities.
 Children play in lanes, their days living here are numbered.

 A bumpy road leads through steep gorges from Mestia.
 Jeeps bring travellers here.
 Small settlements with more towers stand resolutely against time.
 Poor accessibility protects Ushgali from the onslaught of tourists suffered by other similar destinations.